azdavis/azdavis.net/README.md

 - `make deploy`
     - ensures `git status` has no output
     - `git checkout`s the master branch
-    - `make`es everything which is not up-to-date
+    - `make`s everything which is not up-to-date
     - `git push`es master to origin
     - uses `surge .` to upload all built files, images, etc.